-CALCULATING CHEMICAL SHIFTS IN CONFORMATIONALLY FLEXIBLE MOLECULES
+CALCULATING CHEMICAL SHIFTS IN CONFORMATINOALLY FLEXIBLE MOLECULES

 Spartan'18 introduced a protocol for calculating C chemical shifts in conformationally-flexible organic molecules, targeted at the natural products community with the goal of being able to identify problematic structure assignments [J. Nat.
-Prod. reference].
+Prod.
+2019, 82, 8, 2299-2306].
 The protocol comprises a multi-step procedure to determine accurate Boltzmann weights starting from a systematic conformational search using MMFF molecular mechanics and terminating with a series of large basis set density functional energy calculations, and small basis set density functional chemical shift calculations that have been empirically corrected each of which is multiplied by its respective weight to produce a proper Boltzmann-averaged proton or C spectrum.
 The procedure is depicted below.